Undergraduate Course: Fire Safety Engineering 3 (CIVE09023)

 On completion of this course, the student will be able to:

-- the ability to apply analytical skills to a solving problems related to the various aspects of Fire Safety Engineering addressed in the course;
+- apply analytical skills to a solving problems related to the various aspects of Fire Safety Engineering addressed in the course;

-- an ability to articulate a global view of the different aspects of Fire Safety Engineering and the underpinning fundamental scientific principles;
+- articulate a global view of the different aspects of Fire Safety Engineering and the underpinning fundamental scientific principles;

-- an appreciation of the variety of solutions that can be developed for the built environment;
+- appreciate the variety of solutions that can be developed for the built environment;

-- an awareness of Fire Safety Engineering practice as presented in case studies.
+- demonstrate an awareness of Fire Safety Engineering practice as presented in case studies.

 |D. Drysdale, An Introduction to Fire Dynamics, 2nd Edition, John Wiley and Sons, 1999.|